Blackthroat seaperch: Name

+Description

 Its head and body are red in color.
 It lacks the luminous organ present in many other members of the lanternbelly family.
 It has rows of conical teeth with large canines.
 The fish grows to a length of 40 cm TL.

 This species is found at depths of 100 to 600 m.

+Relationship with humans

 The rosy seabass is of commercial importance as a food fish.
 This high value has inspired biological and ecological studies that may be useful in the management of its fishery.
+It is highly valued as a food fish in Taiwan; in 2024 it was valued at US$44.60 to US$63.70 per kilo for larger individuals.